lisp-docs/cl-language-reference/docs/chap-7/h-h-dictionary/_functionkeywords.md

-Two values are returned: a *list* of the explicitly named keywords and a *generalized boolean* that states whether **&allow-other-keys** had been specified in the *method* definition.
+Two values are returned: a *list* of the explicitly named keywords and a *generalized boolean* that states whether **&amp;allow-other-keys** had been specified in the *method* definition.